ChuanMeng/RLT4Reranking/README.md

 ### 2.3 Obtain re-ranked lists
 We consider RankLLaMA (7B) and MonoT5 as re-rankers.
 We use [Tevatron](https://github.com/texttron/tevatron/tree/main/examples/rankllama) to perform RankLLaMA.
-We already put the source code of [Tevatron](https://github.com/texttron/tevatron/tree/main/examples/rankllama) in the current directory.
+We already put the source code of [Tevatron](https://github.com/texttron/tevatron/tree/main/examples/rankllama) in the current directory and made some modifications to it for better adapting Robust04.
 So please install [Tevatron](https://github.com/texttron/tevatron/tree/main/examples/rankllama) by its source code:
 ```bash
 cd tevatron